White Cow Wood Cairn

 History, tourist information, and nearby accommodation

 Kerb stones remain around the cairn exterior.
-Within the cairn space is a rectangular chamber bounded by 3 standing stones and a cover slab (there were originally 5 stones but 2 have disappeared).
+Within the cairn, space is a rectangular chamber bounded by 3 standing stones and a cover slab (there were originally five stones but two have disappeared).

-The tallest of the 3 standing stones is only about 0.5 metres high (about 1.5 foot).
+The tallest of the three standing stones is only about 0.5 metres high (about 1.5 foot).
 The kerb stones were graded in height, a feature found in the Clava Cairn style of burials.

 About White Cow Wood Cairn